paddlesimon/codewithportals/_posts/2013-03-27-vmware-development.md

 ---

+# VMWare Development
+### Developing with virtual servers, for free!

 Over the six months or so I've been using [Virtualbox][virtualbox] & an [Ubuntu Server][ubuntu] OS as my `devbox` (development machine).
 And it's been great.

 Except for Virtualbox **draining** my battery.